azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-firstTemplate.md

 echo $storageAccount
 ```

-And here we are doing exactly the same logic in PowerShell.
+And here we are using exactly the same logic in PowerShell.
 Note how the command is wrapped in parentheses and then we are pulling out the sub-value.

 ### More on outputs